AttackPattern/ap-react-starter/README.md

     * `npm install`
     * `npm install -g webpack`
     * `webpack`
-    * `npm start`
+    * `npm run prod`

 Please note that if you try to test your production config locally in docker by say changing the docker-compose run command from `npm run dev` to `npm start` the server will fail to start if you haven't run webpack to generate the asset files.
+This is the purpose of the `npm run prod` over `npm start`.
+Now why not just have the prod config in npm start?  well Azure by default just runs your `npm start` script and it doesn't like && in a command (as of this writing).
+So we leave `npm start` for azure since we can easily edit our Dockerfile to finalize with a `npm run prod`

 How to Edit
 ---